kristianmandrup/bitbucket-api-v2/README.md

 Intial skeleton tests have been started.
 Please contribute!

 Please see the [Test](https://github.com/kristianmandrup/node-bitbucket-v2/blob/master/Api.md) document for best practices when writing tests.

-In short: use *test generators*!!
+In short: use *test generators* via mocks made with `nock`!

 To run test suite: